 Add deposit reminder to iCal or Calendar.
-Click the iCal button to reminder yourself to deposit the payment.
+Click the button to add a reminder to yourself to deposit the payment.

 View the credit card information for the customer.
 If you are using Intuit Merchant Account Service to charge customer credit cards, you can click Charge Info to see the credit card information of this customer you selected.